Prevention and Control of Cyber Terrorism

 • Attack on National Security: National security depends on confidentiality and secret information.
 When terrorists attack them, they delete or modify this information or purport to do the same.

-• Cyber Terrorism is the Forerunner of Warfare: When one nation causes terrorist violence against other nation by using new technology, it is called net war or warfare.
+• Cyber Terrorism is the Forerunner of Warfare: Warfare or NET warfare occurs when one nation causes terrorist violence against another nation using new technology.

-• Network to Send Terror Message: The cyber criminals have started using technology to develop their own website to send terror messages and to communicate within or between groups.
+• Network to Send Terror Message: Cybercriminals have started using technology to develop their own website to send terror messages and to communicate within or between groups.

-• Digital Signature System: Terrorists use e-mail, SMS, encryption programs and digital signature system to communicate securely and confidentially.
+• Digital Signature System: Terrorists use e-mail, SMS, encryption programs and digital signature systems to communicate securely and confidentially.

-• Flowing Worm: Flowing “Worms”, Viruses, Trojan Horses to collapse government and people interest sites, network and computer is also one mode of cyber terrorism.
+• Flowing Worm: Flowing “Worms”, Viruses, and Trojan Horses to collapse government and people interest sites, networks and computers is also one mode of cyber terrorism.

-• Cyber Theft: Includes downloading illegal music files, stealing millions of dollars from online bank accounts.
+• Cyber Theft: Includes downloading illegal music files, and stealing millions of dollars from online bank accounts.

 Case Study: Cyber Terrorism against Indian Parliament:

-In year 2001, Indian Parliament was attacked with the help of information technology.
-Accused forged an official gate pass with the logo of Ministry of Home Affairs and other information along with the layout of Indian Parliament.
-Police found out a laptop from main accused Md.
-Afzal and S. Hussein Guru and also found out that they did it through a Pakistani Internet Service Provider.
-They controlled the identity and E-mail system of Indian Army.
+In the year 2001, the Indian Parliament was attacked with the help of information technology.
+The accused forged an official gate pass with the logo of the Ministry of Home Affairs and other information along with the layout of the Indian Parliament.
+Police found a laptop from the main accused Md.
+Afzal and S. Hussein Guru.
+They also found out that they did it through a Pakistani Internet Service Provider.
+They controlled the identity and E-mail system of the Indian Army.

-On 11th September, 2001 attack on WTC can also be pictured under cyber terrorism.
-Terrorist’s unauthorized access over the network of one airline and hijacking two airlines that resulted in crashing of those airlines into WTC twin towers and Pentagon.
+Even the 11th September 2001 attack on WTC can fall under cyber terrorism.
+Terrorists had unauthorized access to the network of one airline and the hijacking of two airlines.
+This resulted in the crashing of those airlines into the WTC Twin Towers and the Pentagon.

 Indian Legal Provision

 The Information Technology (Amendment) Act 2008 has made the provision for cyber terrorism under Section 66F.
-It provides Life Sentence, though definition is not considered comprehensive.
-This section is a combination of Section 66 [Compute related offences] and Section 70 [Protected System] of the Act.
-What separates section 66F from other sections is degree and nature of the offence.
+It provides a Life Sentence, though the definition is not very comprehensive.
+This section is a combination of Section 66 [Computer-related offences] and Section 70 [Protected System] of the Act.
+What separates section 66F from other sections is the degree and nature of the offence.

 Cyber Terrorism